oneapi-src/oneDNN/doc/ukernel/operations/brgemm.md

 Because of hardware restrictions, the BRGeMM ukernel requires a specific data layout.

-The @ref dnnl_brgemm_pack_B_need_pack method can be called to determine if packing is necessary.
+The @ref dnnl_brgemm_get_B_pack_type method can be called to determine if packing is necessary.
 If so,
 [packB ukernel](@ref dev_guide_ukernel_transform) shall be created to do the actual packing.